Stookhy/MechaCar_Statistical_Analysis/README.md

    Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-      The vehicle dimensions (length and weight), spoiler angle, ground clearance, and existence of AWD provide a random amount of variance to the mpg values in the dataset.
+   *  The vehicle dimensions (length and weight), spoiler angle, ground clearance, and existence of AWD provide a random amount of variance to the mpg values in the dataset.

    Is the slope of the linear model considered to be zero?
 Why or why not?

-      The slope of the linear model is not considered to be zero.
+   *  The slope of the linear model is not considered to be zero.
 A zero slope only exists when the model can be represented by a horizontal line, where the y values never change regardless of the x values.

    Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-      The linear model effectively predicts mpg of MechaCar prototypes effectively.
+   *  The linear model effectively predicts mpg of MechaCar prototypes effectively.
 It does so because there are multiple variables that help determine how the car will perform from a mpg point of view.

 ## Summary Statistics on Suspension Coils

    ### Summary

-      The current manufacturing data does not meet the maximum 100 pounds per square inch variance for the suspension coils.
+   *  The current manufacturing data does not meet the maximum 100 pounds per square inch variance for the suspension coils.
 Lots 1 and 2 meet this requirement, but not Lot 3.
 Lot 3 has a variance of over 170, which far exceeds the 100 pounds per square inch requirement.

 ## T-Tests on Suspension Coils

    ### Summary

-      Mean of all lots is 1498.78.
+   *  Mean of all lots is 1498.78.
 On the other hand, the mean of lot 1 is 1500, and lot 2 at 1500.2.
 Lastly, the mean of lot 3 is 1496.14.
 Therefore, the hypothesis is that the true mean for each lot does not equal 1498.78

 ## Study Design: MechaCar vs Competition

    What metric or metrics are you going to test?

+   *  The metrics that will be tested are vehicle dimensions, spoiler angle, ground clearance , and AWD existence

    What is the null hypothesis or alternative hypothesis?

+   *  •	The null hypothesis is the mean of the safety rating is zero, the alternative hypothesis is not zero

    What statistical test would you use to test the hypothesis?
 And why?

+   *  I would use a z-test to test hypothesis, given that information provided (sample average, mean, and SD).
+It will help determine whether the population averages are different when the variances are known and the sample size is large.

    What data is needed to run the statistical test?

+   *  The data required for the test are sample average, mean, and standard deviation.